SantaCruzPublicLibraries/scpl.data_privacy_from_csv_file/README.md

 # Data Privacy Information from CSV file

 Turnkey html/js that displays data privacy information from vendors using a simple csv file.
+Display is a simple list with modals for each vendor similar to this page: https://www.santacruzpl.org/data_privacy/

 ### Requirements
 - Jquery (import included)